-GOP students engage in over 120 hours of program experiences between August and May including a summer orientation retreat.
+Students engage in over 120 hours of program experiences between August and May including a summer orientation retreat.
 Capitalizing on its multicultural learning environment, Generation of Promise delivers an experiential learning curriculum that provides first-hand opportunities for participants to expand their concepts of community.
 Students are encouraged to challenge stereotypes or misconceptions they hold and work to build relationships across divisions.
 They are also challenged to refine their leadership skills and are given opportunities to apply those skills in a variety of settings.

-Messages from GOP students
+Messages from Generation Of Promise students

 Click here for photos showing the messages that our recent class of Generation of Promise students would like to send out to the world.

 FOR MORE INFORMATION